Majorana string simulation of nonequilibrium dynamics in two-dimensional lattice fermion systems: Methods

 For any Majorana string $\mu(v)$ we define the weight $w(v) \in\{0,\cdots, 2N\}$ as the number of unique Majorana operators in $\mu(v)$ or, equivalently, as the number of non-zero entries in $v$, i.e.\

 The fermion parity $p(v)$ is defined as $p(v)=(-1)^{w(v)}$.
-Hermitian Majorana strings describing physical observables must commute with the parity operator in order to respect fermionic superselection rules, and this is only satisfied by even parity strings, i.e. strings with an even number of Majorana operators.
+Hermitian Majorana strings describing physical observables must commute with the parity operator in order to respect fermionic superselection rules, and this is only satisfied by even parity strings, i.e., strings with an even number of Majorana operators.
+A Majorana mode $i$ is said to be \emph{unpaired} if a string contains Majorana operator $\gamma_i$ without $\gamma_i'$, or vice versa, i.e.\ $v_{2i-1} \neq v_{2i}$.
+The number of unpaired Majorana operators in the string $\mu(v)$ is denoted by $w_s(v) \in \{0,\cdots, N\}$

 In Appendix \ref{app:decompositions} we show the simple but informative relation for the phase factor in Eq.~\eqref{eq:ms_commrel}